Edcel Lagman: Controversy

-On June 5, 2017, Lagman criticized the bill declaring martial law because of the Siege of Marawi.
+On June 5, 2017, Lagman criticized the declaration of martial law because of the Siege of Marawi.
 The petition (Note: The petition is called the "Lagman Petition", but multiple representatives are included in the petition.) states that:

 The declaration of martial law has no sufficient factual basis because there is no rebellion or invasion in Marawi City or in any part of Mindanao.
 It argues that acts of terrorism in Mindanao do not constitute rebellion since there is no proof that its purpose is to remove Mindanao or any part thereof from allegiance to the Philippines, its laws, or its territory.

 In May 2024, former Senate President Tito Sotto claimed that the Absolute Divorce bill, which Lagman authored was "lost".
 The bill itself was accepted by the Philippine House of Representatives, considering the acceptance, Lagman claimed that Sotto was "lost".
 “I don’t think he knows how to count.
 It’s as if he was not Senate president,” Lagman said.
 The bill was also criticized by the Catholic Bishops' Conference of the Philippines, Fr.
 Jerome Secillano stated that “It’s not surprising anymore.
 The Lower House always passed it in previous Congress.
 We already have existing legal remedies to couple separation and yet Congress decided to add more”.